Collect David’s Original Work

 Auction Notifications and Updates

-Our facilitation of this auctioning process is currently completely in-house and will be done manually, using no digital software and therefore updates may lag behind reality somewhat.
+Our facilitation of this auctioning process is currently completely in-house and will be done manually, Therefore updates may lag behind reality somewhat.
 Not to worry, as all your bids will have email time stamps.
-For greatest simplicity, this auction will therefore be facilitated via the continual highest bid updating of each artwork's metadata upon this website, AND via general auction status notification emails and text messages to all parties who have placed a bid for any work in this art auction.
+For greatest simplicity, this art auction will therefore be facilitated via the continual highest bid updating of each artwork's metadata upon this website, AND via general auction status notification emails and text messages to all parties who have placed a bid for any work in this art auction.
 By these emails and text messages, all active bidders will be encouraged to stay abreast of this auction's active developments.

 Your Bids Are Compliments!

 While all bidding is obviously competitive, our commitment is that all bids and/or offers receive our full respect.
 All offers/bids tell us you love David Seacord’s art and would like to own it.
 Thus, we receive ALL bids as the compliments they are!
-By bidding you also automatically enter a ‘very special offers' list that is only for those who have actually either already collected, or made an offer for David’s work.
-So... bottom line: if you love David Seacord's art, we emphatically encourage you to jump into this auction, bid or offer whatever you can for whatever you'd most love to own.
+By bidding you are also automatically entering a ‘very special offers' list that is only for those who have actually either already collected, or made an offer for David’s work.
+So... bottom line: if you love David Seacord's art, we emphatically encourage you to participate in this auction by bidding or offering whatever you can for whatever you'd most love to own.

 PS.
 Further, in light of the highly unusual times we are presently living through (and clearly understanding that currency IS still the normative bidding standard) we understand that if we are 'open to considering' the occasional creative bartering proposal it can be helpful.
 Such proposals must however 1. have non-inflated verifiable monetary values included in order to be considered a part of the competitive bidding, and 2. be barters of interest to David Seacord Fine Art.
 Using the comment box, you may request a list of potential barters of interest.